Hooked on drugs, flat broke, and the mother of a one-year-old, Christa Lynn Hicks stole a family member’s car.

 A Renewed Story

-Fully sober, devoted to God, and ready to live free from addiction, Christa returned to her hometown and to her daughter.
+Fully sober, devoted to God and ready to live free from addiction, Christa returned to her home town and to her daughter.
 The following years would not be easy.
-She worked hard with a counselor and a mentor to heal from the long-term scars of her childhood, trafficking and drug addiction.
+She worked hard with a counselor and a mentor to heal from the long term scars from childhood, trafficking and drug addiction.

 Christa’s counselor had her write her trauma narrative and do a lot of deep, internal evaluation about what happened to her.